 When booking my Tirana accommodations, I wanted a lively, local-feeling location, but also something budget-friendly.
-I chose the area right next to Park Rinia, in the southern portion of the city center.
+I chose an Airbnb next to Park Rinia, in the southern portion of the city center.
 For lower-end hotels or Airbnb rentals the total cost is roughly 35 Euros per night.

 More luxurious places are definitely affordable in this great part of town, given the most basic starts around 30 Euro.
 I’d recommend increasing your budget just a little, though!
 How many times do you get to lounge in an Albanian hotel after a day of exploration?

 With 100 to 150 Euros per night, you can get a great hotel in Tirana.
 One of the most popular and iconic hotels in Tirana that will definitely make your stay one to remember is the Maritim Hotel Plaza Tirana.
-It is a five-stay hotel, after all!
-If I go back to Tirana, I am definitely planning on staying here.
+It’s a five-star hotel.
+And if I go back to Tirana, I am definitely planning on staying here.

-The Cloud monument is a fun Tirana tourist spot you can swing by for a half hour or so.
-It’s a cool lattice structure you can go inside of, perfect for some photos.
+The Reja Cloud is a fun Tirana tourist spot you can swing by for a half hour or so.
+It’s a Japanese art lattice structure you can go inside of.
 From the street it looks a little dull, but being inside is more fun!

 For shopping, head to Rruga Myslym Shyri, a walkable thoroughfare with both small boutiques and big-brand stores.
 You can find everything from custom suit and perfume shops to big brands like Polo and Adidas.
 Even if you’re not intending to buy anything, Rruga Myslym Shyri is a great street to walk down in Tirana.

-Spend an afternoon exploring the Grand Park of Tirana if you have time for a more robust adventure.
-I personally did not visit, but I did hear it is a wonderful escape from the bustling city.
+The Grand Park of Tirana is a great day trip destination for travelers with a little more time.
+I personally did not visit, but I heard it is a wonderful escape from the bustling city.

 The Pyramid of Tirana